adrianmarple/orbitron/README.md

 - Run `sudo raspi-config`
 - SSH is in Interfacing Options
 - ~~Get ip address via arp `-a` (probably one of the last ones)~~
-- Enusre Bonjour is running `sudo apt-get install avahi-daemon`
+- Ensure Bonjour is running `sudo apt-get install avahi-daemon`
 - `ssh pi@raspberrypi.local`

 ### Editing